DrEmpiricism/Optimize-Offline/README.md

 When a Windows Installation Media ISO is used as the source image for optimizing, Optimize-Offline expands the entire media structure of the ISO into its own directory and allows for the creation of a new bootable Windows Installation Media ISO containing the newly optimized Windows Image after all processes have completed.

-The -ISO parameter allows for two values to be passed to it: 'Prompt' and 'No-Prompt.'
+The ISO parameter allows for two values to be passed to it: 'Prompt' and 'No-Prompt.'
 This value sets the binary bootcode the image will be created with.
 An ISO created with the 'No-Prompt' bootcode will not require a keypress to begin Windows Setup allowing for a completely unattended Windows installation, while an ISO created with the 'Prompt' bootcode will require a keypress before Windows Setup will start.

 Optimize-Offline calls the COM IMAPI2 interface for file system image building and also opens a binary stream that writes a bootfile sector code to the ISO.
 This allows for bootable Windows Installation Media ISO creation without the need for 3rd party tools like oscdimg.